 The shop can easily be opened each day by manually rolling the custom cabinets along the tracks in the floor.
 Once the aisles are opened, each cabinet can be plugged into a floor outlet in order to light merchandise and power the cash register.
 Special carriage rail covers were designed to provide a convenient, safe public space.
 At the end of the day, the entire shop can be locked into a tight cube.

-Workpointe (formerly Spacesaver Northwest), the Authorized Spacesaver Representative in help develop the technical specifications for both the fixed and mobile shelving used throughout the library.
+An Authorized Spacesaver Representative helped develop the technical specifications for both the fixed and mobile shelving used throughout the library.
 He even took designers to a local job site to educate them on the benefits of mobile storage.

 Custom elements were incorporated throughout the project, beyond just the acrylic end panels used on most of the static shelving.
 For example, specially designed drawers were added to the cantilever shelving to accommodate the library’s existing card catalog.